sdiehl/wiwinwlh/tutorial.md

 See: [Haskell 2010: Basic/Input Output](http://www.haskell.org/onlinereport/haskell2010/haskellch7.html)

-Whats the point?
+What's the point?
 ----------------

 Although it is difficult, if not impossible, to touch, see, or otherwise physically interact with a monad, this construct has some very interesting implications for programmers.
-For instance, consider the non-intuitive fact that we now have a uniform interface for talking about three very different but foundational ideas for programming: *Failure*,*Collections*, and *Effects*.
+For instance, consider the non-intuitive fact that we now have a uniform interface for talking about three very different, but foundational ideas for programming: *Failure*, *Collections* and *Effects*.

 Let's write down a new function called ``sequence`` which folds a function ``mcons`` over a list of monadic computations.
 We can think of ``mcons`` as